Are You Ready to Hire a Dental Associate? 6 Metrics to Consider

 At a Glance:

-• New Year, New Team Member: There are many benefits to hiring a dental associate to your team, from higher production rates to more support and flexibility.
+• The Benefits of a New Team Member: There are many advantages to hiring a dental associate, from higher production rates to more support and flexibility.

 • Are You Ready?
-There are six metrics you should consider to determine if your practice is ready to accommodate another team member at this stage.
+There are six metrics you should consider when determining if your practice is ready to accommodate another team member at this stage.

-• Preparation is Key: If you’re ready to hire an associate to your team or want to start the planning process, contact Aprio’s National Dental Practice today.
+• Preparation is Key: If you are ready to hire an associate to your team or want to start the planning process, connect with recruiters via our Associate Placement page.

 The full story: